F5Networks/f5-telemetry-streaming/INTERNAL_README.md

 }
 ```

 Note: If multiple secrets are required, defining an additional secret within `Shared` and referencing it using pointers is supported.
+For more details about pointers see the section on [pointer syntax](#pointer-syntax).

 Example with multiple passphrases: